 Solidworks Apps for kids: “Dream It, Build It”!

-The app is available on computer, tablet and smartphone.
+The app is available on a computer, tablet, and smartphone.
 The tools are very simple and allow basic modeling.
-You can have an idea here of the tools available:
+You can have an idea here of the software tools available:

 With “Style It”, a kid can very easily add colors and images directly on your 3D model,